wp-fail2ban/docs/developers/api/register-message.rst

    :param int $args['event_id']: Event ID - 16 bits you may do with as you please.
    :param string $args['message']: Message with substitutions.
 Note that " from *<IP>*" is appended.
-   :param string[] $args['vars']: An array of substitutions mapped to regular expressions.
+   :param array<string, string> $args['vars']: An array of substitutions mapped to regular expressions.

          When logging a message the substitutions are checked and substituted if present.
 The regex will be used to generate a matching rule for `fail2ban`.